 Things to do in Kingston, Jamaica

-If you are taking a trip to Kingston Jamaica, you might be wondering what some of the exciting, entertaining and unique things that you can do in this bustling Jamaican city are.
+If you are taking a trip to Kingston Jamaica, you might be wondering what some of the exciting, entertaining, and unique things that you can do in this bustling Jamaican city are.
 Kingston is the cultural capital of Jamaica and the birthplace of the world-famous reggae music genre.
-The city has a lot of activities to offer to the discerning and open-minded traveller; we will explore some of the more unique and alluring options.
+The city has a lot of activities to offer to the discerning and open-minded traveler; we will explore some of the more unique and alluring options.

 Visiting the Bob Marley Museum

-Reggae music is the most recognisable Jamaican brand internationally.
+Reggae music is the most recognizable Jamaican brand internationally.
 This is to no small extent due to the success of Bob Marley, the iconic reggae singer that is known worldwide.
-The Bob Marley Museum was opened to preserve the legacy this great singer after his death.
+The Bob Marley Museum was opened to preserve the legacy of this great singer after his death.
 The museum is located at 56 Hope Road in Kingston, which was the home of Bob Marley until he died in 1981.
-The museum displays personal items of Marley, an 80-seat theatre, a photo gallery and a gift shop selling Bob Marley souvenirs and CDs of his many albums.
+The museum displays personal items of Marley, an 80-seat theatre, a photo gallery, and a gift shop selling Bob Marley souvenirs and CDs of his many albums.
 You can do a guided tour of the facility where you will learn about the many achievements of the reggae legend and all aspects of his life.
 This is a great place to visit to learn about the history of reggae music and the contribution that Bob Marley has made to the development of the genre.
 You should not miss a trip here if you are in Kingston.

 Taking a trip to Port Royal